polarstreams/polar/README.md

 - Small binary size.
 - Limited memory footprint: Memory usage is capped at few hundreds of Mb.
-- Two nodes for a minimal highly available deployment.
 - No additional dependencies, i.e., no Zookeeper.

 ### Elastic